omriharel/deej/README.md

 # deej

-Arduino and Go project for controlling application volumes on Windows PCs with physical sliders (like a DJ!)
+Arduino and Go project for controlling application volumes on Windows and Linux PCs with physical sliders (like a DJ!)

 **_New:_ `deej` has been re-written as a Go application!
 [More details](#whats-new) | [Download](https://github.com/omriharel/deej/releases)**